saad-karim/aacargo/README.md

 ## Notes ##

-If the server takes a long time to respond, the connection will timeout based on the client's timeout settings.
-By default, the client timesout after 30 seconds.
+If the server takes a long time to respond, the connection will timeout after 30 seconds.